The Commission is currently evaluating the Birds and Habitats Directives to ensure that they are 'fit for purpose'.

 As part of its Smart Regulation policy, the Commission initiated the Regulatory Fitness and Performance Programme (REFIT), a rolling programme to keep the entire stock of EU legislation under review.
 It affects the whole policy cycle, from initiation to evaluation, and aims to make EU law simpler and less costly.

 Fitness checks provide an evidence-based critical analysis of whether EU actions are proportionate to their objectives and delivering as expected.
 They cover environmental, economic and social aspects, and concern all EU policy areas.

-In this context the Fitness Check will examine, among other things:
+In this context the fitness check will examine, among other things:

-As part of this process, questionnaires were sent to 47 EU level organisations and representative bodies, and 112 stakeholder organisations at Member State level - one from each of the following categories:
+To ensure a geographically balanced and representative sample of all relevant sectors and interest groups, questionnaires were sent to 47 EU-level organisations and representative bodies, and 112 stakeholder organisations at Member State level - one from each of the following categories:

 The responses received can be seen here, together with a number of completed questionnaires that were sent by other organisations on their own initiative.

 Between April and end June 2015, meetings were held in ten Member States – Estonia, France, Germany, Malta, the Netherlands, Poland, Spain, Slovakia, Sweden and the United Kingdom – to gather and examine evidence in more detail.
 Meetings focussed in particular on evidence related to the cost and benefits of the two directives, on any excessive or unnecessary administrative burden they may cause and why, and on implementation challenges and successes.

 A public Internet consultation was launched to gather opinions on the current EU nature conservation legislation.